johndovern/reverse-gitignore/README.md

 **`.gitignore` file prefixed with an exclamation point.** to make that proccess easier i've made this script, dmenugitignore. here is how it works.
 ### running for the first time
-if you do not have a .gitignore file in the directory where you are running this script then one will be created for you. you will then be prompted, via dmenu, to either track, or ignore each file and subdirectory found in the current directory where the script was run. this does not work recursively. only files that would show up with `ls -Al` will be options to either track or ignore. once you've chosen what to do with each file you'll end up with a .gitignore file that looks like this
+if you do not have a .gitignore file in the working directory where you are running this script then one will be created for you. you will then be prompted, via dmenu, to either track, or ignore each file and subdirectory found in the working directory where the script was run. this does not work recursively. only files that would show up with `ls -Al` will be options to either track or ignore. once you've chosen what to do with each file you'll end up with a .gitignore file that looks like this
 ```bash
 ### Updated on Thu Dec  9 09:42:20 PM PST 2021 ###
 *